thanades/thanades/README.md

 ### Welcome! 👋

-I love programming, C# and backend.
+I'm a backend developer who loves C# and the .NET ecosystem.

 Thank you for coming!